-Student & Family Orientation- Organized by the Office of Orientation and Leadership, UDPS and the Office of the Dean of Students present information about crime statistics, self-defense, RAD, the After Dark Escort, E-Phones on campus, Campus Alerts, the student conduct process and other programs.
+Student & Family Orientation-Organized by the Office of Orientation and Leadership and offered on an ongoing basis throughout the year, UDPS and the Office of the Dean of Students present information about crime statistics, self-defense, RAD, the After Dark Escort, E-Phones on campus, Campus Alerts, the student conduct process and other programs.
 Information on how students can keep themselves and their property safe is discussed.
 Orientation sessions are offered to international students, and are mandatory for all new and transfer students.